A-Nama/linesync/README.md

 update : hosted it cuz a friend who also struggles in editing asked me to.

 ### license
+made it open source so looking forward to different ideas!

 ------------------------------------
 ```made with 🖤 by Aisha Nama ```